uviclibraries/genai-notebooklm/1-notebooklm-notebook.md

 8. **Table of Contents**:

 ## Chatting with Your Notebook
-Now let's try some interactive chats with your document to explore what else NotebookLM can do...
+In the following activities, we'll experiment with some interactive chat techniques with the documents to explore what else NotebookLM can do for you!

 [NEXT STEP: Earn a Workshop Badge](excel-chat.html){: .btn .btn-blue }